 Central and Eastern Pennsylvania

-On the other side of the country, Central and Eastern Pennsylvania shares a similarity with the Inland Empire, in that it is relatively close to the East Coast’s largest port system, in Newark, New Jersey, along with surrounding areas in that state and New York City.
-There is also a good deal of vacant land in this part of Pennsylvania and proximity to several interstates, making it a strong hub, despite rents per square foot of $4.80, making it considerably more expensive than its West Coast counterpart.
+On the other side of the country, Central and Eastern Pennsylvania shares a similarity with the Inland Empire, in that it's relatively close to the East Coast’s largest port system, in Newark, New Jersey, along with surrounding areas in that state and New York City.
+There's also a good deal of vacant land in this part of Pennsylvania and proximity to several interstates, making it a strong hub, despite rents per square foot of $4.80, making it considerably more expensive than its West Coast counterpart.
 It also has more total inventory, totaling 715.1 million square feet.

 A second-quarter JLL report on the region says there is currently 17.2 million of construction underway in the market, much of it speculative, while year to date absorption there has been 7.6 million square feet.
 And even with this new construction and fulfilled demand, tenants are looking for about 14.2 million square feet to move into by the end of the year.